Claude Code Plugin · FSL-1.1

 Zensu for Claude Code

 Plugin that turns Claude Code into a Product Lifecycle Manager.
-Strict TDD, parallel 5-perspective code review, feature tracking — bundled as one install.
+Vanilla or opt-in strict TDD, parallel 5-perspective code review, feature tracking — bundled as one install.

 3